Nemesis533/Local_LLHAMA/README.md

 ## Future Work

 This is a basic implementation which I plan on expanding over time (when time permits) by adding:
-- Support for remote LLMs (passing commands to an LLM instanced elsewhere on the network)
+- ~~Support for remote LLMs (passing commands to an LLM instanced elsewhere on the network)~~ - DONE!
 - Current WIP: Proper webUI with control (start/stop/etc) for the system - restart implemented.
-- Current WIP: Prompt Guard toogle.
+- ~~Current WIP: Prompt Guard toogle~~.
+DONE!
 - Perfomance optimizations
-- Support for multiple LLMS (for instance one fine tuned on commands and another for NL responses).
+- ~~Support for multiple LLMS (for instance one fine tuned on commands and another for NL responses).~~ DONE!
+- Improving TTS performance and flexibility
+- Adding agents for websearch
+- Adding agents for RAG
+- Simplify custom function integration
+- Dynamic failure message generation

 - We'll see what else comes to mind!